iw4p/Ton-Fragment/README.md

 [![Ton-Fragment](https://github.com/iw4p/ton-fragment/raw/master/images/main_page_fragment.jpeg
 )](https://pypi.org/project/ton-fragment/)

+### Note 1: ⚠️ If you need API for buying stars and telegram premium, contact me on [iw4p@protonmail.com](mailto:iw4p@protonmail.com?subject=Ton-Fragment) with Ton-Fragment subject.

-### Note: ⚠️ This package is still under develop and needs your contribution.
+### Note 2: ⚠️ This package is still under develop and needs your contribution.
 Sometimes maybe you get an error, It's normal and fine; You can open an issue to keep me informed.

 ### Installation